simrank04/simmidoodles/README.md

-#  SimmiDoodles – UI/UX & Front-End Portfolio
+#  Simran – UI/UX & Front-End Portfolio

 Welcome to **SimmiDoodles** — the online portfolio of **Simran**, a talented UI/UX designer (5+ years experience), front-end developer, and digital artist showcasing a diverse range of projects.